praths71018/django_and_rest_framework_fundamentals_HospitalManagement/README.md

 source venv/bin/activate  # On Windows: venv\Scripts\activate
 ```

+4. Create a folder src in same directory as virtual environment and add all the cloned files inside it.

-4. Run migrations:
+5. Run migrations:
 ```bash
 python manage.py migrate
 ```

-5. Run the server:
+6. Run the server:
 ```bash
 python manage.py runserver
 ```